SlimBloodworth/PSD_to_Website/README.md

 ### The challenge

 - Take the given PhotoShop Document, separate the image assets, and use them to build a single page web application.
+- Must include an image carousel
+- Must include an accordion menu
+- Must be responsive for all screen sizes.

 ### Screenshot